klm127/outerdocs/README.md

 Outerdocs is a plugin for jsdocs which simplifies the linking of external documentation by using external namespace configurations defined in the jsdoc configuration object.
 It was inspired by [Intersphinx](https://www.sphinx-doc.org/en/master/usage/extensions/intersphinx.html) for Python.

-Outerdocs takes a tag like:
+Outerdocs tag usage looks like this:
 ```
 /*
 * @outerdocs Phaser.Physics